Pom Information

 This Pomeranian head is full of character.
 Its eyes are bright and expressive.
 A correct-shaped Pomeranian head is an essential part of the breed.

 A correct Pomeranian head should be wide behind the jaw and come gradually to a fine muzzle.
 A lengthy muzzle results in losing the essential wedge, and the Pomeranian will have a shepherd-like look.
-If the jaw is far too short, the Pomeranian will possess a muzzle much like a Chihuahua.
+If the jaw is too short, the Pomeranian will possess a muzzle like a Chihuahua.

 The skull should not be round and domed in shape.
 Pomeranians with abundant head coat may often give the illusion of having a rounder-shaped head than desired.
 Run your fingers over the Pomeranian’s skull to determine the exact head shape if in doubt.
 The Pomeranian’s head must have a moderate stop.